Dnprz7/laravel-project/README.md

   	.env.example

-  	With the code in the text file replace.env.txt.
+  	With the code in the text file named " .env.txt "

   	Then rename the file for “.env”

 6. Run the migrations and seeders